almibe/influx/README.md

 # Wander

-Wander is an experimental scripting language for working with data dynamically.
+Wander is an experimental scripting language for working with knowledge graphs.
 It is currently being developed as part of the Ligature project, which provides support for running Wander scripts against its quad stores.
 Wander tries to combine ideas existing RDF serialization formats (namely Turtle and N3), SPARQL, and modern general purpose languages (mainly Kotlin, Scala, and Rust).